-12. In addition to the provision of facilities for training skilled artisans and the superior grades, an up-to-date system of Technical education must also cater for those in the lower grades who wish to improve their equipment as workers and as citizens.
-The conception of a modern polytechnic as a People's University has already been referred to and this idea is capable of very wide development in all thickly populated districts.
+12. In addition to the provision of facilities for training skilled artisans and the superior grades, an up-to-date, system of Technical Education must also enter for those in the lower grades who wish to improve their equipment as workers and as citizens.
+The conception of a modern Polytechnic as a People's University has already been referred to and this idea is capable of very wide development in all thickly populated districts.

-At this stage the sphere of Technical education will overlap that of Adult education, which will also be engaged in the provision of vocational classes.
-Some demarcation will arise from the fact that Technical institutions, apart from Agricultural institutions which should really be regarded as a part of Technical education, will normally be found only in urban or thickly populated districts, whereas Adult education should cover the whole country.
-At the same time, as the Board's Adult Education Committee has pointed out, it is neither possible nor desirable especially in India, to draw too strict a line between the spheres of Technical and Adult education.
-It will be the business of the responsible administrative authority to prevent unnecessary overlapping.
+At this stage the sphere of Technical Education will overlap that of Adult Education, which will also be engaged in the provision of vocational classes.
+Some demarcation will arise from the fact that Technical Institutions, apart from Agricultural Institutions, which should really be regarded as a part of Technical Education, will normally be found only in urban or thickly populated districts, whereas Adult Education should cover the whole country.
+At the same time, as the Board's Adult Education Committee has pointed out, it is neither possible nor desirable especially in India, to draw too strict a line between the spheres of Technical and Adult Education.
+It will be the business of the responsible Administrative Authority to prevent unnecessary overlapping.